aws-amplify/docs/ios/how-to-cognito-integrate-an-existing-identity-pool-ios.md

+---
+title: How to Integrate Your Existing Identity Pool
+---

 # How to Integrate Your Existing Identity Pool

 **Just Getting Started?** | [Use streamlined steps](./add-aws-mobile-user-sign-in) to install the SDK and integrate Amazon Cognito.
 ------------ | -------------